ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

     - run the cells to `convert`

 For Thelma Biotel
-- use the `comport` software to open the `.tbdb` file and export as CSV
+- use the `ComPort` software to open the `.tbdb` file and export as CSV

 For Lotek
 - exporting to CSV is more complicated, please reach out to OTN for specific steps